spoonapps/docs/doc/test/selenium/5_testing_ie.md

 For Internet Explorer 10 and 11, Enhanced Protected Mode is Disabled.

-For Internet Explorer 11, the following registry key has been added to the container:

-- HKLM\Software\Microsoft\Internet Explorer\Main\FeatureControl\FEATURE_BFCACHE with DWORD iexplore.exe and value 0.
+For Internet Explorer 11, the registry key **HKLM\Software\Microsoft\Internet Explorer\Main\FeatureControl\FEATURE_BFCACHE** was added to the container with DWORD iexplore.exe and value 0.

 For more information on these changes, as they relate to the InternetExplorerDriver, see [the Selenium documentation](https://code.google.com/p/selenium/wiki/InternetExplorerDriver).